 Makes sure to scroll down to check out the list of 25 ways to start your zero waste efforts today!

 So what is “zero waste” or “waste-free” all about?
 To keep it basic: the goal is to send nothing to the landfill.
 Knowing that zero waste is pretty impossible to achieve, I usually say “zero waste effort” or “waste-free goals” instead.
 Those goals are to refuse what we can live without, reduce the amount of “stuff” we buy, recycle everything that can possibly be recycled, and compost food waste so it doesn't end up in the landfill.
 This is known as the 5 Rs.

 - Rot (compost)

-Waste Free Tennessee website will be a place were anyone can go to find helpful facts, DIY projects, help with recycling, shop for zero waste products and much more.
+Waste Free Tennessee website will be a place where anyone can go to find helpful facts, DIY projects, help with recycling, shop for zero waste products, and much more.
 We are working on spreading the word about reducing waste through local workshops and educational speaking events.

 Reducing Waste Articles on ThatOrganicMom include:

 - How to transition to Zero Waste and Become a Cool Mom